AndrewHenderson/underscore.deep/README.md

 Recursively looks through each value in the `collection`, returning an array of all the objects that contain all of the `values`.

-Now you'd like to see all children aged 13.
+Now you'd like to see all objects that contain both "Nicholas" and 13.
 ```js
 _.deepSearch(familyTree, ['Nicholas', 13]);
 ```